 Are you planning on taking an online course?
 Start here to get an idea of what you need.

 Having the proper technology environment needed for your online course is a key element to the success of your online course.
 Knowing the technology requirements for your course can save you hours of frustration.
 It will also help technical staff to more easily diagnose any problem you might have.

 Before you begin any online course, make sure you understand any specific information your instructor may have provided on what the course requires, and plan accordingly.
 Trying to upgrade to the proper system requirements in the middle of a course may not be practical, and can lead to wasted effort, money, and unsatisfactory grades.

 UW-Whitewater uses D2L (Desire 2Learn), a web based course management system for instruction.
 Many courses use D2L to make announcements, store course material, conduct discussions and quizzes, collect assignments, and post grades on the Web for convenient access.
 Learn more on how to use D2L »

 You will become very familiar with WINS (Whitewater Information Network for Students).
 It serves as a personal information network that is available for registering for classes, checking financial records, and viewing your advising report.
 Click here to learn more.

-The Academic Support Center is located in the lowest level of McCutchan Hall.
+The Campus Tutorial Services is located in the Mary Poppe Chrisman Success Center.
 They Offer one-to-one or group study sessions in courses across the curriculum.
 Subjects include Math, Writing, Study Skills, Computer skills, and preparation for the PPST and Praxis II exams.
 Cyber tutoring is also available for commuter and online students.